Legends-of-the-Golden-Age/LotGA/player_characters/Double_Time.md

 [New_York_City](/locations/New_York_State/New_York_City/New_York_City.md)

 ### Enemies
+- Atlanteans
+- Black Fin
+- Colletti Mob
+- Der Rind
+- Die Hexe
+- Doc Macabre
+- Dr. Johannas Wagner
+- Fire Hawk
 - Martians
-- Doc Macabre
+- Nazis
-- the Elemental Androids
+- Schattenkrieger
+- Steel Shark
 - the Axis Legion
 - the Cult of the Naga
+- the Elemental Androids
+- the Fascist Society of America
+- the Knight of Crows
 - the Serpent King
 - the SuperMercs
-- Atlanteans
-- Nazis
-- Colletti Mob
-- Dr. Johannas Wagner
+- Tilingkoot
 - Valusi
-- Fire Hawk
-- Black Fin
-- Steel Shark
-- Die Hexe
-- Der Rind
-- the Knight of Crows

 ### Home
 [New York City](/locations/New_York_State/New_York_City/New_York_City.md)